scalecube/scalecube-js/packages/rsocket-adapter/README.md

 # rsocke-transport

-This package serves as RSocket Transport provider for running on browser
+This package serves as RSocket Transport provider